jakobkhansen/CCDetect-lsp/README.md

 This is an LSP tool which does duplicate code detection, otherwise known as code-clone detection.
-The goal of this tool is to create a completely incremental updating static analysis tool, which works in the editor setting to provide code analysis in real-time.
+The goal of this tool is to create a completely incremental updating static analysis tool, which works in the editor setting to provide clone detection in real-time.
 The tool is editor and language agnostic, utilizing tree-sitter grammars to parse any language incrementally.
+The incremental detection algorithm implemented gives the tool fast incremental updates (on save or on each keystroke) on even very large code bases.
 This tool and algorithm is the basis for my master thesis at The University of Oslo.

 ## Installation